-At just over 100 pages, this thoughtfully composed novella’s steady, unrelenting pace shifts seamlessly from overt to subtle tension, creating a slow burn that holds the reader’s attention from start to finish.
+At just over 100 pages, this understated, thoughtfully composed novella’s steady, unrelenting pace shifts seamlessly from overt to subtle tension, creating a slow burn that holds the reader’s attention from start to finish.
 Its fluid, effortless prose is always driving forward with no extraneous motion.

 To Thee is This World Given is brilliantly imagined, expertly told, and hard to put down.

 Khel grew up in Texas in the 1980s, but has lived in South Florida on and off for the past 20 years.
 Degrees in Anthropology and Philosophy and Law greatly influence her writing, as does her admiration for the works of John Steinbeck, Ernest Hemingway, William Faulkner, Dennis Johnson, and Jorge Luis Borges.
 Despite having intended on being a writer since high school, life seemed to always get in the way.
 And so, when finally given the opportunity to pursue writing full time, she took it, and her first book, To Thee is This World Given, was released the following year.

 Buy A copy now — Amazon Barnes & Noble

 To Thee Is This World Given, Khel Milam, Eponym ISBN 978-0-9862625-1-7 (hb) US $16.95 / 978-0-9862625-0-0 (pb) US $9.95 / 978-0-9862625-2-4 (Kindle/Mobi) US $2.99 / 978-0-09862625-3-1 (Nook /ePub) US $2.99